Trains77/Custom-LS/README.md

 # Custom-LS

-A custom wrapper I have made for the command ls
+A custom python wrapper I have made for the ls command

+## Features:

+Refuse to read folders with file .hide in them